open-feature/js-sdk/packages/server/README.md

 ### Logging

 The JS SDK will log warning and errors to the console by default.
-This can be behavior can be overridden by passing a custom logger either globally or per client.
+This behavior can be overridden by passing a custom logger either globally or per client.
 A custom logger must implement the [Logger interface](../shared/src/logger/logger.ts).

 ```ts